jidushanbojue/DockStream-master/README.md

 ## Please Note: this repository is intended to Protac-invent.
+Source code for our paper "3D Based Generative PROTAC Linker Design with Reinforcement Learning"

    Minor modification were conducted for resolving some incompatibility issues of Python environment